Good Questions Deserve Good Answers

 Q. Is Faith Ascent affiliated with a particular Christian denomination?

 A. No. Our board of directors, staff, volunteer staff, and teachers come from diverse Christian backgrounds.
-However, our respective Christian backgrounds would be considered orthodox or theologically conservative by most (if not all).
-As a rule, we are all unified in terms of essential Christian doctrines.
+However, as a rule, we all afffirm the essentials of the Christian faith, as stated in The Apostle’s Creed, The Nicene Creed, & The Lausanne Covenant.

 Q. How is Faith Ascent Funded?